Creating a Story - Following Pixar's Process

 Follow the Pixar process to create your own story reel, a rough draft of an animated film using drawings edited together in a sequence.

-Livestream with different Pixar storytellers every week
+Livestream with different Pixar storytellers

 Derek has worked professionally for nearly 30 years in a variety of disciplines: storyboarding, visual development & creature design.

 Men in Black, The Mummy, Unbreakable, 13 Ghosts, Star Wars: Episode III, Wall-E, Brave, John Carter, The Good Dinosaur, Toy Story that Time Forgot, Incredibles 2, and Pixar's latest release Lightyear.